 English translation by Maciej Zakrzewski

-- Hurricane Mk I trop “Western Desert” Limited Edition kit in Arma Hobby webstore
+- Hurricane Mk I trop “Western Desert” Limited Edition and other model kits in Arma Hobby webstore

 This post is also available in: polski